-Item Value background
+Item Value Colors White foreground and black background

 Emulator

 - 1. Change the default user Idle Timeout setting before launching the RSC for the first time or it times out in 10 minutes and display a host termination message. - 2.
 Click the Emulator drop-down menu to display a list of topics.